AGT-X/github-retriever/README.md

 # GitHub Retriever

-**GitHub Retriever** is a lightweight desktop tool that helps auditors, reviewers, and technical teams retrieve, compare, and document scripts from GitHub repositories.
+**GitHub Retriever** is a lightweight desktop tool that helps auditors and technical teams retrieve, compare, and document scripts from GitHub repositories.

 It was built to make source-code evidence collection easier, cleaner, and more repeatable.